KushKapoor2006/HB-TaskQueue-CoSim/README.md

 **Why this matters:** functional correctness failures at the MMIO layer can silently produce incorrect results in the deployed accelerator.
 Catching this in simulation prevents incorrect silicon or wasted design cycles.

-> A full `bug_report.md` will provide cycle-level VCD evidence, exact failing sequence, and recommended patch (e.g., add a sample-ready register or two-phase handshake).
-That detailed report is suggested as the next deliverable.

 ---